openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 All things `sc-site`, `sc-plane`, `fs-site` and `fs-plane` are providing the same Actions.
 While channels are providing actual forecast data and daily forecasts in future Actions provides an interface to execute more sophisticated handling in rules.
-You can execute this for each `xx-plane` thing for specific plane values or `xx-site` thing which delivers the sum of all attached planes.
+You can execute this for each `xx-plane` for specific plane values or `xx-site` to sum up all attached planes.

 ### Get Forecast Begin